newsdev/driveshaft/reference.md

 #### Querystring options

-The `download` and `refresh` endpoints accept an optional `format` querystring parameter, corresponding to one of the [export formats]({{ site.baseurl }}#formats).
+The `download` and `refresh` endpoints let you pass an optional `format` querystring parameter.
+Set this to a corresponding [export formats]({{ site.baseurl }}#formats) to change how Driveshaft generates the JSON.

 Destinations can be specified in any URL-like format, such as `s3://BUCKET/KEY` or `http://BUCKET/KEY`.

 #### Responses

-The three `POST` endpoints will return a JSON-formatted response with the status of the request along with any error messages.
+The three `POST` endpoints will return a JSON-formatted response with the status of the request, along with any error messages.

 ``` bash
 $ curl -XPOST /:key/refresh